bldl/emplace-spidermonkey/README.md

    </details>

+   If the `SameValueZero` operation returns `true` on an entry, the key exists in the map.
+By logic of the specification, we cannot insert on an existing `key-value` pair, but we can update it if an update handler is specified.

+  **Check for the `update` handler**

+  With the key identified in the map, the next step is to determine if the `handler` object includes an `update` function.
+This function will allow us to update the value associated with the existing key in the map.

+  __Specification Line:__

    ```
    4ai.
 If HasProperty(handler, "update") is true, then
    ```
-   If the key was found in the map, we want to update the pair.
-The next step is to check if an update function was specified in the the handler.

-   In JavaScript™ almost "everything" is an object.
-All values except primitives are objects.
-This means we can use self-hosted Object methods in self-hosted Map method implementations.
+  In self-hosted JavaScript™, most objects are treated similarly to regular JavaScript™ objects, so we can use standard object methods for these checks.
+For example, `hasOwnProperty` can verify if `update` is a property of `handler`.

+  Here’s a snippet from the `Object.cpp` file displaying some self-hosted functions:

    ```cpp
    // Code snippet from Object.cpp